libdither/dither-sim/README.md

-# dbr-sim
+# Dither Sim
-Distanced-Based Routing Simulation program for dither.
+Simulation program testing various aspects of dither.

 This project was a part of a research paper: https://github.com/zyansheep/routing-research